Emergence of microphysical bulk viscosity in binary neutron star post-merger dynamics: Results

-Some regions of SFHo matter reach temperatures $T>90\,\rm MeV$, so that they equilibrate almost instantaneously.
-However, this creates feedback on the stellar structure which drives the outer layers of the star further out of chemical equilibrium, which is an additional reason why, for SFHo matter, $\left<\chi\right>$ and $\left<\delta \mu/T\right>$ in Fig. \ref{fig:eff_press} do not decay immediately but feature an extend period of out-of-equilibrium dynamics, which only ends at $t-t_{\rm mer}\simeq 5\,\rm ms$.
-The initial SFHo pressure correction $\Pi$ is also considerably smaller than for the TMA case, possibly associated with stronger tidal effects in the TMA case.
-This underlines the fact that not all EoSs lead to strong violation of $\beta-$equilibrium during merger \cite{Most:2021ktk}.
+As a direct consequence, the plateau can only be sustained when matter is driven out of equilibrium by bulk fluid motion at a rate comparable to the flavor relaxation time scale, $\tau$, in this region.
+From our simulations using the SFHo EoS, we can directly correlate the appearance of these out-of-equilibrium regions with the periodic compressive motion of the stellar cores (see also the regions with $n_B> 3 n_{\rm sat}$ in Fig.\ \ref{fig:eff_press}, center panel).

+The plateau regions end at $t\approx 5$ ms, which is when the two cores have fused into a single core, and out-of-equilibrium matter is now found in lower density layers ($n_B =2 n_{\rm sat}$, right panel Fig.~\ref{fig:eff_press}).
+At $t\gtrsim 5$ ms, in the absence of global compressive and expansive motion from core bounces, $\delta\mu$ shows exponential equilibration akin to the TMA case.

-In both cases, $\beta-$equilibrium is restored when Urca processes are included, and remains constantly violated if they are absent.
-This overall trend in $\left<\chi\right>$ is matched when considering density-averaged values of $\left<\delta \mu /T \right>$ in Fig.~ \ref{fig:eff_press_avg}.
-There is an initial rise at merger matching the appearance of out-of-equilibrium pressure corrections.
-In the absence of Urca rates the violation of chemical equilibrium remains constant throughout the simulation.
-For both EoSs the decay times are shorter than the timescale of post-merger gravitational wave emission.
-This implies that for long-term evolutions of the merger remnant (e.g., \cite{Fujibayashi:2017xsz,Fujibayashi:2017puw}), the matter can be treated as being in chemical equilibrium.
+For both EoSs, the flavor relaxation times are shorter than the timescale ($\approx 20-30\, \rm ms$) of post-merger gravitational wave emission.
+This implies that for the short-term evolution of the merger remnant (e.g., \citealt{Fujibayashi:2017xsz,Fujibayashi:2017puw}), the matter can be treated as being in chemical equilibrium.
 As the system approaches chemical equilibrium, $\delta \mu /T \ll 1$, at times $t> 5\, \rm ms$, post-merger oscillations of the stellar remnant only mildly drive the system out of equilibrium, so $\left<\chi\right> \simeq 10^{-5}$ and $\delta \mu /T \simeq 10^{-2}$.